RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 |Listener:|Your idea of making a list of questions to ask your doctor was really smart.
 {:.chat}

+After the quiz, the next section describes goals in SFT.

 - Mark each statement true or false:
 - When a member is aware they are part of the solution and must take action, they are at the customer stage.#This is how the customer stage is defined.
 - SFT has no scientific basis.# SFT was developed based on an extensive research program.